 The Student Experience

 The department offers a number of involvement and enrichment opportunities for students.
-Join the Linguistics Club for Undergrads to meet fellow linguistics majors, participate in an experiment in the Speech Acquisition Lab, gain research experience under the mentorship of linguistics faculty in departmental lab groups or as a participant in the UROP program, or present your work at the University of Utah Student Conference in Linguistics (UUSCIL).
+Join the Linguistics Club for Undergrads to meet fellow linguistics majors, participate in an experiment or conduct research in the Speech Acquisition Lab, gain research experience under the mentorship of linguistics faculty in departmental lab groups or as a participant in the UROP program, or present your work at the University of Utah Student Conference in Linguistics (UUSCIL).
 Students are also encouraged to attend departmental events, such as colloquia and thesis defenses.
 The program also offers volunteer, tutor, and mentoring opportunities to ensure that students gain varied knowledge, skills, and experience.

-A BA in Linguistics will prepare you for careers in research, higher education, teaching, and translation.
+A BA in Linguistics will prepare you for careers in research, higher education, and teaching.
 Linguists are also excellent candidates for jobs in technical fields, such as creating language interfaces for computers or developing artificial intelligence.
-If you decide to continue your education at the graduate level, you could become a speech pathologist, professor, or lawyer.
+If you decide to continue your education at the graduate level, you could become a speech pathologist, professor, translator, or lawyer.
 Government work as an interpreter is available, or you can even go to Hollywood to train actors in dialects or pronunciation.
 Recent graduates of our program have been admitted to some of the top graduate programs in linguistics and other fields and have found careers in ESL instruction, language analysis, data science, and computational linguistics.